pusher/websockets-from-scratch-tutorial/README.md

 If the `length_indicator` is equal to 126, the next two bytes need to be parsed into a 16-bit unsigned integer to get the numeric value of the length.
 We do this by using Ruby's `Array#unpack` method, passing in `"n"` to show we want a 16-bit unsigned integer.

+>>> where did "n" come from?
+Maybe a link to the Ruby docs?

 ```ruby
 def listen(&block)
   Thread.new do